 The Dual Enrollment program allows eligible high school juniors and seniors to earn college credit for specific high school courses in which they are currently enrolled, while completing their high school requirements.
 In order for students to participate in the program, service area high schools must be approved to offer dual enrollment courses.
-The following are steps for students who are applying through Dual Credit Admission:
+In order to apply to TSC, applicants seeking dual credit admission must:

-- 1. Applicants must complete and submit the admissions application through ApplyTexas.
+- 1. Complete and submit the admissions application through ApplyTexas.
 An active application is required to move forward with the enrollment process. - 2.
-Applicants must complete and submit all required Dual Enrollment forms. - 3.
-Applicants must be TSI exempt or compliant in all areas required by the perquisites established for specific dual credit courses. - 4.
-Applicants must provide proof of Bacterial Meningitis vaccination if taking courses on the TSC campus.
+Complete and submit all required Dual Enrollment forms. - 3.
+Be TSI exempt or compliant in all areas required by the perquisites established for specific dual credit courses. - 4.
+Provide proof of Bacterial Meningitis vaccination if taking courses on the TSC campus.
 State law requires that entering students show evidence of receiving a bacterial meningitis vaccination or booster dose during the five (5) year period prior to enrollment.
 The law allows for some exceptions.
 Information is also available through the Texas Higher Education Coordinating Board (THECB).